Direct Spending

 Notes:

-Maximum amount reflects projected cost - which will be spent in 2010.
-Amount spent currently zero because the measure has just been approved.
+Maximum amount and amount spent reflect projected cost - which will be spent in 2010.
 Deficit impact based on CBO calculation of ten-year deficit impact (http://finance.senate.gov/sitepages/leg/LEG%202009/103009_CBO_Estimates.pdf).

 Spending Provisions